-Marissa Mayer CEO of Yahoo has recently ended work at home arrangements at Yahoo, and has been accused of being out of touch.
+Marissa Mayer CEO of Yahoo ended work at home arrangements at Yahoo, and has been accused of being out of touch.
 She has built a nursery next to her office, an option not necessarily open to everyone.

 Anne –Marie Slaughter, an academic at the USA State Department, who has left her job to spend more time with her teenage children, says that it is not women who need to change but the macho work culture.